 Daily specials run the gamut from taco salad made with the Market’s fresh ground beef to grilled shrimp and arugula salads.
 Dine in the café or outside on the porch, or get your order to go and have lunch at the beach or your favorite al fresco dining spot on the island.If you’re interested in sweet treats, the kitchen bakes fresh pastries – brownies, turnovers and cookies – daily.
 The Café has an ice cream window where you can get cones, cups and shakes and enjoy them under the shady live oaks.
 The Café also features a Port City Java coffee bar, offering a full selection of hot and cold coffee beverages.

 Count the boats as they come and go, watch the sun set or just wait for the next ferry to arrive while you enjoy delicious food and beverages at Mojo’s on the Harbor.

 SANDPIPER ICE CREAM AND COFFEE

 Located next to Delphina near the harbor, this cozy shop with seating overlooking the river offers all the amenities of a ‘big city’ coffee emporium.
-Open at 7am daily, Sandpiper offers premium coffee, lattes and espressos from Java Estate Roasters as well as selection of fresh homemade pastries, baked daily.
-Beginning in the Spring of 2014 expect a special breakfast menu, including pancakes from scratch, eggs the way you like them, fresh fruit, granola and more.
+Open at 7:30 am daily, Sandpiper offers premium coffee, lattes and espressos from Java Estate Roasters as well as selection of fresh homemade pastries, baked daily.

 If you’re treating yourself, grab a scoop of your favorite homemade ice cream flavor or milkshake from Tar Heel Creamery.